Ornate Nerite Shell

 Ornate Nerite Shell, Nerita scabricosta.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 2.1 cm (0.8 inches) x 1.6 cm (0.6 inches).

-Ornate Nerites are found on rocks in the higher intertidal zone.
-They range from Magdalena Bay, Baja California Sur to Peru, including the Cocos, Galapagos Islands and Revillagigedo Islands.
+Habitat and Distribution: Ornate Nerites are found on rocks in the higher intertidal zone.
+They migrate up and down with the tide and are known to follow in one another’s trail.
+They do so by following visual cues, unlike most snails, which follow chemical cues.
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from San Juanico, Baja California Sur south to Guatemala, including the Revillagigedo Islands.
 They are found throughout the Sea of Cortez.

-Synonyms include Nerita deshayesii, Nerita fuscata, Nerita multijugis, Nerita. ornata, and Nerita papilonacea.
+Synonyms: Nerita (Nerita) scabricosta, Nerita deshayesii, Nerita fuscata, Nerita multijugis, Nerita ornata, Nerita papilonacea, and Nerita scabricostata.